QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 }
 ```

->**Note** Our dataset has a text file with PII, in english.
+>**Note** Our data set has a text file with PII, in english.
 That's why we are only testing this capability, to enforce this regulation within the business documents.
 This simple usage was defined to keep the training simple.
 For advanced scenarios, you can use all other Content Moderator capabilities.

 ### Response